-It is illegal for a non-veterinarian to possess injectable euthanasia products.
-The carcass of the horse will be unfit for human or animal consumption.
-Keep in mind that house pets and wildlife that ingest portions of the barbiturate-injected carcass can be poisoned.
+(C) on midline, just bell bony ridge between the aimed toward the back chin.
+After barbiturate overdose, the carcass of the animal will be unfit for human or animal consumption.
+Keep in mind that house pets and wildlife that ingest portions of the carcass can be poisoned.